 I Got Married!

-On August, 18, 2018 I married my wife!
+On August, 18, 2018 we finally had our wedding ceremony (we’ve been legally married for a few years but finally saved enough for a church ceremony and reception)!
 It was awesome and something I still daydream about daily!
 It was stressful to organize, but totally worth it to see all these different people from different parts of my life dancing and partying together.

 Part of the wedding planning included creating a pamphlet for our guests.
 My wife is Korean and we wanted to give respect our respective cultures.
 We did this by providing much of the text of our wedding in both Tagalog, Korean, and English.
 You can see the cover of the pamphlet we gave our guests at church.
 It says “Jisoo and Henry” in Filipino Baybayin (on the far left) and Korean (the next column).
 The right-sided gold calligraphy is in Baybayin script saying “isang pagmamahal” which translates to “one love” in Tagalog.